Features

 crabbox job run <name>

-Jobs are intentionally generic.
-Crabbox owns cloud lease lifecycle, optional GitHub Actions hydration, dirty checkout sync, command execution, timing/log output, and cleanup.
-The repository owns the command string, package-manager setup, test environment variables, workflow names, and project-specific parallelism.
+The split of responsibilities is deliberate.
+Crabbox owns the cloud lease lifecycle, optional Actions hydration, dirty-checkout sync, command execution, timing and log output, and cleanup.
+The repository owns the command string, package-manager setup, test environment, workflow names, and any project-specific parallelism.

 #Boundary